mthszr/dt-timer/README.md

 ## 🚀 Project Overview

-Wweb application that allows users to track their income and expenses, providing an overview of their financial situation with a clean and intuitive interface.
+Web application that allows users to track their income and expenses, providing an overview of their financial situation with a clean and intuitive interface.

 ## ✨ Features